MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/AD-FS-Scenarios-for-Developers.md

 Application Group / Application Type  |Description  |Role
 ---------|---------|---------
 Native application     |  Sometimes called a public client, this is intended to be a client app that runs on a pc or device and with which the user interacts.       | Requests tokens from the authorization server (AD FS) for user access to resources.
 Sends HTTP requests to protected resources, using the tokens as HTTP headers.
 Server application     |   A web application that runs on a server and is generally accessible to users via a browser.
-Because it is capable of maintaining its own client ‚Äòsecret‚Äô or credential, it is sometimes called a confidential client.      | Requests tokens from the authorization server (AD FS) for user access to resources.
+Because it is capable of maintaining its own client ësecretí or credential, it is sometimes called a confidential client.      | Requests tokens from the authorization server (AD FS) for user access to resources.
 Sends HTTP requests to protected resources, using the tokens as HTTP headers.
 Web API     |  The end resource the user is accessing.
-Think of these as the new representation of ‚Äúrelying parties".| Consumes tokens obtained by clients
+Think of these as the new representation of ìrelying parties".| Consumes tokens obtained by clients

 ### Differences from AD FS 2012 R2
 Application groups combine trust and authorization elements that AD FS 2012 R2 exposed separately, as relying parties, clients, and application permissions.